ckaestne/seai/lectures/23_startup/startup.md

 * Q2.
 Potential risks that might cause the hypothesis to fail?
 List three.
 <!-- .element: class="fragment" -->
 * Q3.
-MVPs to test your hypothesis and reduce the specific risks?
+MVPs to test your hypothesis and reduce the specific risks? (i.e., RAT)
 <!-- .element: class="fragment" -->

 ---